 Yasmina's Necklace By Rohina Malik 5m and 2 F Meet Abdul Samee: his father is an Arab, his mother is a Latina-but if you ask him, he’ll say he’s Italian.
 Longing to shed his cultural identity he changes his name to Sam, marries an American and does everything in his power to turn his back on his heritage.
 But when Sam meets Yasmina, a beautiful woman from his father’s homeland, he begins to learn that a tree without roots cannot stand for long.
-World premiere at the 16th street theater directed by Ann Filmer.
+World premiere at the 16th street theater.
 Second production at Mustard Seed Theater in St Louis MO.
 Third production at The Goodman Theatre, Chicago 2017 and Fourth production at Premiere Stages in NJ in 2019.

 "Highly Reccomended" “Yasmina’s Necklace,” the lovely play by Rohina Malik now on stage at the Goodman’s Owen Theatre, is really a poignant meditation on the psychic scars left by shattered love, horrific wars, cultural displacement and the refugee life.
 Yes, there are laughs along the way.
 But there also is an aching sadness.
 And the ability to balance those things — as demonstrated by Malik, director Ann Filmer, and her gifted cast — is a fine trick of artistry and insight.
 Chicago Sun Times